 Due to the huge amount of information flooding social media, the concept of going through old posts is completely nonexistent.
 Timing the post will ensure maximum traffic and engagement.

 And don’t believe the huge myth that social media marketing and B2B content marketing are two completely separate things.
-For any mobile marketing campaign to be successful, it needs to incorporate a little bit of everything (hello, PESO model).
+For any mobile marketing campaign to be successful, it needs to incorporate a little bit of everything (hello, Mixed Marketing model).

 Use social media to create awareness and to amplify your content.
 If your content can create some buzz among the online public, that buzz will turn into leads.
 Yes, social media and content marketing are two different tools, but when these tools are two parts of a larger strategy, you can tap into the true power of online marketing.